 Once you understand what affects your credit score, you have the power to improve your score by taking steps such as reducing your credit utilization and paying your bills on time.
 As you build your credit, you will qualify for better loan offers and interest rates on credit cards, which can empower you to purchase what you need without high expense.

-Take control of your finances with SoFi’s Relay, which allows you to track your spending, set goals, and monitor your credit, all in one place.
+Take control of your finances with the SoFi money tracker app, which allows you to track your spending, set goals, and monitor your credit, all in one place.

 Photo credit: iStock/oatawa